spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 {"message_id":"518726r84910000001"}
 ```

 So, great - we have success!
 But surely, there must be an easier way, right?
-Let's simplify our example by using Spree's [Endpoint Base](https://github.com/spree/endpoint_base) library.
+Let's simplify our example by using the [Endpoint Base](https://github.com/spree/endpoint_base) library.
 We just need to change our endpoint's relevant files, as follows:

 ---Gemfile---
 ```ruby